E&P Plus - September 2020

 An upstream oil and gas company’s detailed road map outlines how to design a cost-effective decarbonization strategy

-Streamlining the billing processes can help companies thrive in tough times.
+Streamlining the billing processes can help oil and gas companies thrive in tough times.

 A subsea wellhead retrieval tool delivers quick wellhead recovery, minimizes opex and reduces rig time.